Chevron's respect for human rights is clear and unwavering. It is rooted in our values and applies wherever we do business.

 We implemented our Human Rights Policy by developing and disseminating new tools to Chevron practitioners, including guidance on conducting risk assessments, engaging with business suppliers and security providers, and managing community and human rights issues in our operations.

 As a founding member of the Voluntary Principles on Security and Human Rights, Chevron has long demonstrated its commitment to security and human rights issues.
-The Voluntary Principles on Security and Human Rights is a multistakeholder initiative with government, nongovernmental organization and company participants.
-It promotes implementing of a set of principles that guide oil, gas and mining companies on how to provide security for their operations in a manner that respects human rights.
+The Voluntary Principles on Security and Human Rights is a multistakeholder initiative with government, civil society and company participants.
+It promotes implementation of a set of principles that guide oil, gas and mining companies on how to provide security for their operations in a manner that respects human rights.

 Chevron also helped develop an IPIECA Responsible Security Operations Task Force.
-The Task Force is working to elevate the industry's performance on security and human rights issues through information sharing, training, and peer learning.
-In 2013, Chevron participated in the task force’s first peer-learning workshop.
+The task force is working to elevate the industry's performance on security and human rights issues through information sharing, training and peer learning.

 Land Use and Resettlement

 We respect property rights wherever we operate.
 Chevron's Human Rights Policy expects that the company will avoid relocation or resettlement whenever possible.
 When resettlement is unavoidable, we strive to work collaboratively and transparently with local communities, including indigenous peoples, to foster ongoing support for our activities.
-Our policies and procedures are consistent with relevant external guidelines, including the International Finance Corporation’s Performance Standards on Environmental and Social Sustainability.
+Our policies and procedures are consistent with relevant external guidelines, including the International Finance Corporation's Performance Standards on Environmental and Social Sustainability.
 Chevron also benefits from an internal "community of practice" network of experienced social performance practitioners.
-For example, in 2012, Chevron convened a workshop for company practitioners who are involved in managing land issues related to resettlement.
-In the workshop, Chevron practitioners discussed how the company’s expectations on human rights extend to resettlement issues, discussed relevant international standards, and shared the lessons learned from their practical experiences.
+For example, Chevron convenes workshops for company practitioners who are involved in managing land issues related to resettlement.
+In the workshops, Chevron practitioners discuss how the company's expectations on human rights extend to resettlement issues, discuss relevant international standards and share lessons learned from their practical experiences.